 7. Your Website & Blog

 This is an obvious one, but so many artists still seem to lack an art website.
-Your art website should be like your personal hub for everything you are doing and the first place you post photos of your artworks.
+Your art website should be like your personal hub for everything you are doing and the first place you post photos of your artwork.

 8. Steemit